-The Center is hosting a health security tabletop exercise in Washington, D.C., in May 2018.
-The goal of this exercise (“Clade X”) is to illustrate high-level strategic decisions and policies that the United States and the world will need to pursue in order to diminish the consequences of a severe pandemic.
-It will address a pressing current concern, present plausible solutions, and be experientially engaging.
+The Center hosted a pandemic tabletop exercise in Washington, D.C., in May 2018.
+The goal of this exercise (“Clade X”) was to illustrate high-level strategic decisions and policies that the United States and the world will need to pursue in order to diminish the consequences of a severe pandemic.
+It addressed a pressing current concern, present plausible solutions, and be experientially engaging.

-Clade X is designed for national decision-makers in the thematic biosecurity tradition of the Center’s two previous exercises, Dark Winter (2001) and Atlantic Storm (2005).
-The day-long exercise will simulate a series of Cabinet meetings among prominent players who previously occupied similar leadership positions in past Presidential administrations.
-Players will be presented with a scenario that highlights unresolved real-world policy issues that could be solved with sufficient political will and attention now and into the future.
+Clade X was designed for national decision-makers in the thematic biosecurity tradition of the Center’s two previous exercises, Dark Winter (2001) and Atlantic Storm (2005).
+The day-long exercise simulated a series of Cabinet meetings among prominent players who previously occupied similar leadership positions in past Presidential administrations.
+Players were presented with a scenario that highlighted unresolved real-world policy issues that could be solved with sufficient political will and attention now and into the future.

 Lessons learned from Clade X will be shared broadly to raise awareness of key pandemic prevention and response challenges.